 Doug Evans, CPA, is the Chief Financial Officer for the National Cattlemen’s Beef Association.
 He is responsible for all information technology, accounting and financial matters relating to the association, including budgeting, banking, cash management, auditing, and management of the accounting and IT staff.
 He also monitors financial activities related to service contracts between NCBA and various entities.

-Evans has solid experience in strategic planning, mergers and acquisitions, operations, management, finance, accounting and administration.
+Doug has solid experience in strategic planning, mergers and acquisitions, operations, management, finance, accounting and administration.
 Before joining NCBA he was corporate controller for New Global Telecom in Golden, Colo., and prior to that served for 17 years in similar positions with a number of firms, including three food companies.
-Evans received his Bachelor of Business Administration in accounting from Texas Tech University in 1989, and is a member of the American Institute of Certified Public Accountants.
+Doug received his Bachelor of Business Administration in accounting from Texas Tech University in 1989, and is a member of the American Institute of Certified Public Accountants.

 Eric serves as the Executive Director of Compliance for the National Cattlemen’s Beef Association.
 As Executive Director of Compliance he ensures programs, policies and practices and all associated activities are in compliance with the requirements of NCBA’s funding sources as well as internal requirements.

 While he did not grow up in the agriculture industry, Eric gained experience in association management with his work at USA Cycling and the United States Olympic Committee.
-He most recently came from the healthcare software industry, where he was in charge of overseeing Sarbanes Oxley testing and various compliance functions
+He most recently came from the healthcare software industry, where he was in charge of overseeing Sarbanes Oxley testing and various compliance functions.

 Eric and his wife Laura have a daughter, Adrianna, and reside in Littleton, CO.
 In his down time, you can find Eric fly fishing on a river or at his fly tying bench.